jorittmo/singcar/README.md

 visual form agnosia following following bilateral lesions to the lateral occipital complex (Hassan et al., 2020).
-It was investigated whether DF experienced visual size-weight illusion to the same extent as controls (n = 28) and whether visual and kinesthetic size-weight illusion could be dissociable.
+It was investigated whether DF experienced visual size-weight illusion to the same extent as controls (n = 28) and whether visual and kinaesthetic size-weight illusion could be dissociable.
 Below follows examples of how to analyse this dataset using the tests provided in `singcar`.